 You can also, open it in Excel.
 It will show something like this removing all the formats.

-Read More: Convert Excel to Comma Delimited CSV File (2 Easy Ways)
+Read More: How to Convert Excel to CSV without Opening

 2. Convert Excel Files to CSV with Special Characters